jacnugent/gsrm-cold-points-2025/README.md

 ## Data Processing
 (Pre)processing and preliminary analysis needed for the DYAMOND2 output, ERA5 reanalysis, and DARDAR observations.
 ### DYAMOND2
+DYAMOND2 (winter phase) output can be accessed by contacting ESiWACE; see instructions [here](https://www.esiwace.eu/the-project/past-phases/dyamond-initiative).
+Full descriptions of the models and their outputs are provided by DKRZ [here](https://easy.gems.dkrz.de/DYAMOND/Winter/index.html).

+In this study, the existing DYAMOND2 output from DKRZ was subset into 10°x10° and/or 30°S - 10°N regions, then processed further for analysis:
 * ...
 ### ERA5
 * ...